alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 I also threw in a noscript tag to appease the browser's fallback content request.

-Next, I installed `copy-webpack-plugin` and created some icons and a simple _robots.txt_ file so that my new config files make their way into my build directory when I'm ready to deploy:
+Next, I installed `copy-webpack-plugin` and created some icons and a simple _robots.txt_ file so my new config files make their way into my build directory when I'm ready to deploy:

 ```javascript
 // ...webpack config...